 As a kid, the whole experience was EXCITING!
-If we were lucky we would find pine nuts to eat from the fallen pine cones and cones to collect to decorate when we got back home.
+If we were lucky we would find pine nuts to eat from the fallen pine cones.
 It didn’t occur to me that Christmas trees are normally big and covered in plastic baubles, and that they need “fluffing”!
-And that they look the same year after year.

 So after deciding that I want to be more intentional about what Christmas memories my kids will have, last year we went and got our own real Christmas tree.
 I wanted my kids to know that Christmas has a fragrance, of fresh pine leaves and cinnamon cookies, and how to enjoy trees that aren’t perfect!